reefactor/brainfood_reference/README.md

 > For the robust, an error is information; for the fragile, an error is an error.
 > -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

+> intelligence community does what it calls intelligence analysis—the methodical examination of the information collected by spies and surveillance to figure out what it means, and what will happen next.
+> The key word in Kent’s work is estimate.
+As Kent wrote, “estimating is what you do when you do not know.”
+And as Kent emphasized over and over, we never truly know what will happen next.
+Hence forecasting is all about estimating the likelihood of something happening, which Kent and his colleagues did for many years at the Office of National Estimates—an obscure but extraordinarily influential bureau whose job was to draw on all information available to the CIA, synthesize it, and forecast anything and everything that might help the top officeholders in the US government decide what to do next.
+> Superforecasting: The Art and Science of Prediction by Philip Tetlock

 _**Known knowns**_ refer to a high level of confidence, yet [overconfidence](https://en.wikipedia.org/wiki/Overconfidence_effect) is _the most significant of the cognitive biases_.

 > It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so